-14 Enforcement of Statutes, Regulations and Orders, 123 FERC ¶ 61,156 (2008) ("Revised Enforcement Policy Statement").
+Enforcement of Statutes, Regulations and Orders, 123 FERC ¶ 61,156 (2008) ("Revised Enforcement Policy Statement").
 In 2008, FERC also modified its No-Action Letter process, Obtaining Guidance on Regulatory Requirements, 123 FERC ¶ 61,157 (2008), proposed changing certain of its rules regarding ex parte communications and separation of functions as they apply to enforcement investigations, Ex Parte Contacts and Separation of Functions, Order No. 718, FERC Stats. & Regs. ¶ 31,279 (2008), and clarified and expanded its rules relating to the rights of a subject under investigation, Submissions to the Comm'n Upon Staff Intention to Seek an Order to Show Cause, Order No. 711, FERC Stats. & Regs. ¶ 31,270 (2008).

-15 Revised Enforcement Policy Statement, 123 FERC ¶ 61,156 at P 54; see also Compliance with Statutes, Regulations and Orders, 125 FERC ¶ 61,058 at P 6 (2008) ("Compliance Policy Statement").
+Revised Enforcement Policy Statement, 123 FERC ¶ 61,156 at P 54; see also Compliance with Statutes, Regulations and Orders, 125 FERC ¶ 61,058 at P 6 (2008) ("Compliance Policy Statement").

-directors and implementing an internal "hotline" through which personnel may anonymously report suspected compliance issues.16 The Revised Enforcement Policy Statement also notes that FERC settlements often include compliance plans in addition to other remedies.17 In the settlements since 2008, these compliance plans have included, inter alia, one to three years of FERC monitoring, periodic sworn reports, measures to end the practices that led to the violations, training, and other steps to implement and improve compliance.18 Some of the settlements also have required that the subject under investigation commit a specified amount of funding to develop or improve a compliance program, and some require the retention of an independent third party to review and ensure compliance.19
+report suspected compliance issues.16 The Revised Enforcement Policy Statement also notes that FERC settlements often include compliance plans in addition to other remedies.17 In the settlements since 2008, these compliance plans have included, inter alia, one to three years of FERC monitoring, periodic sworn reports, measures to end the practices that led to the violations, training, and other steps to implement and improve compliance.18 Some of the settlements also have required that the subject under investigation commit a specified amount of funding to develop or improve a compliance program, and some require the retention of an independent third party to review and ensure compliance.19

-In October 2008, FERC issued its Compliance Policy Statement, which reiterated FERC's "long-standing" statutory interest in promoting and rewarding a company's efforts at compliance.20 According to the Compliance Policy Statement, "[a]chieving compliance, not assessing penalties, is the central goal of [FERC's] enforcement efforts."21 Turning again to other agencies for guidance, FERC specifically followed the Environmental Protection Agency's audit policy in its Compliance Policy Statement.22 FERC's Compliance Policy Statement makes explicit that, "if a company acts aggressively to adopt, foster, and maintain a [sic] effective corporate culture of compliance, but a violation nonetheless occurs, the Commission may provide a significant reduction in, or even in some cases the elimination of, the civil penalty that otherwise would be imposed."23 The Compliance Policy Statement supplements rather than replaces the previous policy statements on enforcement.
-Although FERC explained that it "cannot spell out what constitutes a [sic] effective compliance program in all circumstances," FERC nevertheless focused on four factors that it considered when determining whether to reduce or eliminate penalties: (1) the role of senior management in fostering compliance;
+In October 2008, FERC issued its Compliance Policy Statement, which reiterated FERC's "long-standing" statutory interest in promoting and rewarding a company's efforts at compliance.
+20 According to the Compliance Policy Statement, "[a]chieving compliance, not assessing penalties, is the central goal of [FERC's] enforcement efforts."21 Turning again to other agencies for guidance, FERC specifically followed the Environmental Protection Agency's audit policy in its Compliance Policy Statement.
+22 FERC's Compliance Policy Statement makes explicit that, "if a company acts aggressively to adopt, foster, and maintain a [sic] effective corporate culture of compliance, and has in place rigorous procedures and processes that provide effective accountability for compliance, but a violation nonetheless occurs, the Commission may provide a significant reduction in, or even in some cases the elimination of, the civil penalty that otherwise would be imposed."23 The Compliance Policy Statement supplements rather than replaces the previous policy statements on enforcement.
+Although FERC explained that it "cannot spell out what constitutes a [sic] effective compliance program in all circumstances," FERC nevertheless focused on four factors that it considered when determining whether to reduce or eliminate penalties: (1) the role of senior management in fostering compliance; (2) effective preventive measures to ensure compliance; (3) prompt detection, cessation, and reporting of violations; and (4) remediation efforts.24

-16 Revised Enforcement Policy Statement, 123 FERC ¶ 61,156 at PP 58-59.
+Revised Enforcement Policy Statement, 123 FERC ¶ 61,156 at PP 58-59.
 These actions also include preparing an inventory of current compliance risks and practices; providing sufficient funding to the compliance program; promoting compliance by identifying performance targets; linking compliance with compensation and personnel evaluations; providing disciplinary consequences for infractions; providing frequent mandatory training programs; and implementing a comprehensive compliance audit program.
 Id.

-18 Id. at PP 44-45; see also In re Make-Whole Payments and Related Bidding Strategies, 144 FERC \P 61,068 (2013); Deutsche Bank Energy Trading, LLC, 142 FERC \P 61,056 (2013); Duquesne Light Co., 123 FERC \P 61,221 at P 12 (2008); In re Edison Mission, 123 FERC \P 61,170 at P 11 (2008).
+Id. at PP 44-45; see also In re Make-Whole Payments and Related Bidding Strategies, 144 FERC ¶ 61,068 (2013); Deutsche Bank Energy Trading, LLC, 142 FERC ¶ 61,056 (2013); Duquesne Light Co., 123 FERC ¶ 61,221 at P 12 (2008); In re Edison Mission, 123 FERC ¶ 61,170 at P 11 (2008).